-Kelsie Worth ’22, who graduated cum laude in international relations, will work for Bloomberg as a financial products analyst in the Financial Products Sales and Analytics Department in New York City.
+Kelsie Worth ’22, who graduated cum laude in international relations and was a member of the Heron Lacrosse team, will work for Bloomberg as a financial products analyst in the Financial Products Sales and Analytics Department in New York City.
 The international relations major says she was drawn to the role because of its collaborative and client-facing nature.
 “I will start out in a comprehensive training program and then will then move on to working day-to-day with clients, supporting and helping them,” she says.

 Worth says she secured the position with the help of the Salisbury Center for Career, Professional and Experiential Education, who guided her throughout the networking and application processes.
 She connected with Hobart alums at Bloomberg such as Matt Fox ’19, an account manager, Nick Henkin ’12 in new business sales, and Joe Gibbons ’14, a sales team leader for Hedge Funds.